danielsaidi/RichTextKit/README.md

 The `RichTextEditor` supports text styles (bold, italic, underline, etc.), fonts, font sizes, colors, text alignments, image attachments, and much more.
 It's powered by a `RichTextView` that bridges `UITextView` & `NSTextView` and adds additional, platform-agnostic APIs that make the two views behave more alike.

-If you just want to view rich text connte, you can use the `RichTextViewer` SwiftUI view, which wraps the editor and applies a read-only configuration to it.
+If you just want to view rich text content, you can use the `RichTextViewer` SwiftUI view, which wraps the editor and applies a read-only configuration to it.